AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/graphql-and-react-app.md

 >[!IMPORTANT]
 >
->   This is a partially implemented React App, following steps take it to completion.
+>   This React app is partially implemented.
+Following the steps in this tutorial to complete the implementation.
 The JavaScript files that need implementation work have the following comment, make sure you add/update the code in those files with the code specified in this tutorial.
 >
 >
 > //*********************************